m4r35n357/ODE-Playground/README.md

 ### Sensitivity to Initial Conditions:

-Runs a simulation together with six additional ones (+- deviations in X, Y and Z axes)
+Runs a simulation together with six additional ones (+- deviations in X, Y and Z axes) and plots directly to Pi3D.

 **ic** (shell script)